bytecodealliance/wasmtime/docs/WASI-api.md

 As in POSIX, three file descriptor numbers are provided to instances on startup -- 0, 1, and 2, (a.k.a. `STDIN_FILENO`, `STDOUT_FILENO`,
 and `STDERR_FILENO`).
-Starting at 3 follow a possibly-entry sequence of preopened file descriptors provided by the host environment;
+Starting at 3 follow a possibly-entry sequence of preopened file descriptors provided by the host environment or the argument passed to the wasmtime command;
 information about these may be obtained through [`__wasi_fd_prestat_get()`](#fd_prestat_get).

+i.e., if we have called `wasmtime --dir=. <some command inside>`  we can specify `3` that will refer to the `--dir` value.

 Other than these, WASI implementations are not required to allocate new file descriptors in ascending order.